GyroSwin: 5D Surrogates for Gyrokinetic Plasma Turbulence Simulations: Data Generation and Visualisation

 \textbfp{5D Data Visualization} We show a visual illustration of the 5D distribution function in \cref{fig:dft_vis}.
 For visualization purposes, we always show combinations of the different axes while averaging or slicing across the remaining ones.
 This way, we end up with 2D planes that are easy to visualize.
-The time evolution of the 5D field clearly shows that interaction between modes grows with time.
-The figure shows three different timesteps, where the first one is still in the linear phase, while the last one is well into the saturated phase.
-This illustrates the growth in magnitudes, as the simulation progresses in time.

 Furthermore, we also highlight the difference between nonlinear and linear simulations in \cref{fig:dft_nonlin_lin_vis}.
 We plot 2D planes of the 5D field of nonlinear and linear simulations side-by-side for three different timesteps.
 Since colorbars are shared across each pair of 2D planes, the difference between nonlinear and linear simulations can be clearly observed.
 Specifically, the structure in the linear simulation is symmetric, while the nonlinear simulation exhibits asymmetries.
 Furthermore, the difference is particularly obvious in wavenumber space, where (1) magnitudes of nonlinear simulations are much larger, and (2), there is a lot more interaction between modes.
 Hence, there is structure in the nonlinear simulations that is not captured in linear ones, which is a drawback of approximations based on linear simulations, i.e. for quasilinear models.